D: Yaël, have you ever wondered why some cuisines, like Indian and Thai, are so spicy and others, like English, are so bland?

-One explanation that supports this theory is spices can mask spoilage, and in a country with a hot climate and without refrigeration, that can come in handy.
+D: While that's an interesting theory, here are a couple of better ones.
+The first one is that spices mask spoilage, and in a country with a hot climate and without refrigeration, that can come in handy.

-The second explanation has to do with bacteria; some studies suggest that the spices in hot cuisines help protect humans from certain kinds of bacteria found in food.
+D: Well, some scientists suggest that the spices in hot cuisines help protect humans from certain kinds of bacteria found in food.
 In fact, the hotter the country, the more likely it is that its recipes will use the kind of spices that slow down the growth of bacteria.